Senior Vice President's Biography

 - opening “The WELL,” California’s most integrated collegiate recreation and wellness facility

 - establishing a nationally acclaimed student veterans program

 Beyond the campus, Dr. Varlotta actively contributes to the state and national conversation on higher education assessment, accountability, and budgeting by frequently publishing and presenting on these topics.
-She is highly involved with WASC, serving as a conference presenter, assessment mentor, and accreditation team member.
+She is highly involved with the Western Association of Schools and Colleges (WASC), serving as a conference presenter, assessment mentor, and accreditation team member.
 She also participated on national task forces that advised the design and implementation of the country’s first voluntary system of higher education accountability, College Portrait.
-At the California State University (CSU) system level, she has taken lead roles in drafting campus plans to meet the CSU graduation and closing-the-achievement-gap goals, and in co-chairing a system-wide committee to study and make recommendations to the CSU Board of Trustees on student mental health services.
-Currently, Varlotta also serves as Project Lead and Principal Investigator of the CSU Student Veteran Research Project, which will help position the CSU as the nation’s leader in recruiting, educating, graduating, and creating career pathways for student veterans.
+At the California State University (CSU) system level, she has taken lead roles in drafting campus plans to meet the CSU graduation and closing-the-achievement-gap goals, and in co-chairing a systemwide committee to study and make recommendations to the CSU Board of Trustees on student mental health services.
+Dr. Varlotta also served as the Project Lead and Principal Investigator of the CSU Student Veteran Research Project, to help position the CSU as the nation’s leader in recruiting, educating, graduating, and creating career pathways for student veterans.

 Lori is a first-generation college student who earned a BA in Philosophy from the University of Notre Dame (IN) in 1985, an MS from Syracuse University (NY), and an interdisciplinary PhD from Miami University (OH).
 Though she has lived and worked from coast to coast, she proudly asserts that her modest upbringing in Pittsburgh, PA most defined her sense of self, her commitment to community, and her tireless work ethic.